+This request is presented to ensure proper adherence to purchasing requirements.
 The resolution and attached findings describe the specialized nature of this technical and unique project.
-Based on these findings, staff believes that a value and experience based selection process (RFP) for a CM/GC is more appropriate than a traditional, RFB competitive bid (which looks solely at lowest bid price).
+Based on these findings, staff believes that a value and experience based selection process (RFP) for design build is more appropriate than a traditional, RFB competitive bid (which looks solely at lowest bid price).